eyss1234/custom-countdown/README.md

 ## custom-countdown

-App that creates a countdown for date submitted by an user
+App that creates a countdown for the date submitted by a user

 Built using Date and localStorage

 This exercise is based on [Zero to Mastery Academy](https://zerotomastery.io/) course

 ### Features
-- User can pick future date to trigger countdown.
-Sets alert if form is submitted without date
+- Users can pick a future date to trigger the countdown.
+Sets alert if the form is - submitted without a date
-- Once countdown has ended it displays, otherwise it shows the countdown in progress
+- Once the countdown has ended it displays, otherwise, it shows the countdown in progress
 - Countdown in progress is saved locally
-- Reset button clears countdown and any saved data
+- The reset button clears the countdown and any saved data